Cretezy/godot-object-serializer/README.md

 During deserialization, all fields are set back on the object.

-If your object has a constructor, you must implement `_get_constructor_args(): Array` to return the arguments for your constructor:
+If your class has a constructor, you must implement `_get_constructor_args(): Array` to return the arguments for your constructor:

 ```gdscript
 class Data: